Table of Contents

 Looking for better lumbar support?
 Luxe back pillows have a horizontal quilted construction with more fill on the bottom.
 Our LUXE line is the best cushion and pillow construction we have seen on the market.

-Our standard seat cushion core uses a 21# ultracel core.
-When we use a fabric such as a velvet woven on a heavy backing we will drop to an 18#.
+Our standard seat cushion core uses a 24/18 ultracel core.
+24 refers the density and 18 refers to the softness.
+Our Luxe cushions include a plush layer of 27/10 foam which is more dense but much softer than the core.
 When customers request a firmer seat we will generally increase to a 28# and for customers such as an elderly customer or with serious back issues we will go as high as 35#.
 In the body of the couch we will use various compressions or combinations of compressions depending on the style and application.

 Leathers & Fabrics